Habutiii/tp/docs/DeveloperGuide.md

 ### Stats feature

 Stats feature in implemented via the `StatsCommand` class.
 When the user issues the `stats` command, an instance of `StatsCommand` is created and its `execute` method is called.
-This method interacts with the `Model` component to obtain declared Features and their respective Tags from `bizTags` using the `get_BizTags()` method in `Model`.
+This method interacts with the `Model` component to obtain declared Features and their respective Tags from `bizTags` using the `getBizTags()` method in `Model`.
 It will then aggregate statistics such as Average, Min and Max for each Feature using its own `getFeatureStats()` method and return the output as a `String` through the `CommandResult` object.
 This feature is not undoable.
 ![Stats_Sequence_Diagram](images/StatsSequenceDiagram.png)